|►||Choosing A Career|

 The programme offers business subjects designed for the marketing and management of tourism enterprises such as visitor attractions, destination management companies, tour operators, travel agencies, hotels, conference centres and management bureaux.

 Students complete a six month internship in the second semester of Year 3.
 Internships give students an edge when it comes to getting that job in the tourism and marketing industry.
-Employers place huge value on first hand work experience on top of college education and we ensure that our students have both of these.
-These are unique networking opportunities to make contacts for careers in the future.

 The BSc Tourism Marketing programme offers students the opportunity to engage with tourism and marketing industry through internship in Ireland and abroad.
 Internships in Europe are supported by the Erasmus + programme.